jonthorell/RetroLoversUnited/README.md

 NOTE: timeline in Agileproject.
 Made an initial mistake there so had start over from scratch.
 The dates are therefor not necessarily completely accurate

+# User classes

+Every user belongs to one or more classes of user.

+1. Admin.
+Or superusercs.
+They can do anything.
+2. Editors.
+Has the ability to create new articles.
+3. Members.
+Can comment on articles (and potentially like articles)
+4. Anonymous users (or not logged in users).
+Can view articles and comments but not able to comment themselves.

+Members is essentially everyone that is logged in.
+Admins is the designated superusers.
+Should also be a member of the editor group.
+Editors are those users the admin has added to the editors group.
+If not a member of the editors group, the create article link disappears.

 Bug: the code to retrieve categories from the database threw a "has no attributes" error.
 Turned out to be a name-mismatch since the name Category was used for a view as well.
 Renaming the view name was not the same as the model name.